 The meeting with Minister Little also included Laura Seary (Health Private Secretary) and Dr Martin Chadwick (MoH Chief Allied Health Professions Officer).
 Among other topics these meetings raised physiotherapy treatment in COVID-19 Alert Level 3, aged residential care in all alert levels and the role of physiotherapists in administering COVID-19 vaccines.

 Advocacy regarding COVID-19 continues to be a focus for PNZ.
 Key work has been a May 2020 submission to the COVID-19 Epidemic Response Committee highlighting the impact on physiotherapy businesses and the importance of our profession within primary healthcare, August 2020 CRSIG Respiratory physiotherapy guidelines for managing patients with COVID19 infection (available here) and our collective PNZ submission to the October 2020 MoH discussion paper seeking feedback on their continued approach to Allied Health services through COVID-19.

 Physiotherapy in Alert Level 3

 PNZ continues to advocate for in-person physiotherapy treatments during COVID-19 Alert Level 3, with our united voice having an impact.
-The MoH position has been that health services should deliver telehealth as the first option in Alert level 3 unless the appointment is under a restricted definition of urgent care.
+The MoH position has been that health services should deliver telehealth as the first option in Alert level 3 unless the appointment is under urgent care, defined on the MoH website as:

 Following our collective PNZ submission to MoH on their approach to Allied Health services through COVID-19, a letter to the Minister of Health Hon Andrew Little and press release, the PNZ Chief Executive met with Minister Little and Chief Allied Health Professions Officer Dr Martin Chadwick.